przemyslawbialon/okteto_wake/README.md

 # Okteto Wake LaunchAgent

-A macOS LaunchAgent that automatically wakes up Okteto namespace every workday at 8:00 AM.
+A macOS LaunchAgent that automatically wakes up Okteto namespace every workday at a configurable time (default: 8:00 AM).

 ## Purpose

 This LaunchAgent automates the process of waking up your Okteto namespace, ensuring it's ready for work when you start your day.
-It runs `okteto namespace wake` command every Monday through Friday at 8:00 AM.
+It runs `okteto namespace wake` command every Monday through Friday at a configurable time.

 ## Requirements